MyoniM/edu/README.md

 # edu

-edu is a minimal transpile programming language. edu is transpiled into javascript. <br/>
+edu is a minimal, transpiled programming language. edu is transpiled into javascript. <br/>
+**edu lets you write code in amharic!!!**

 ## How does edu work? <br/>
 ![edu-process](https://user-images.githubusercontent.com/61096394/196007501-8769e9be-c7f0-466f-b65b-fb31dca20eb4.PNG)